 This port town has all the souvenir shops and seaside paths you’d expect.
 It also has a couple of excellent gelato shops (we like Luciano’s, and know that Gio’s only accepts cash).
 It’s a great place to walk around, meet the locals, and shop at the pop-up market the artisans put up when the cruise ships are in town.

 When the cruise ship leaves, though, it’s peaceful and lovely and not so crowded that you can’t enjoy the artwork scattered throughout.
-There’s a flamingo feeding her baby, made completely from recycled materials.
-It’s an island that recycles in many ways.

-Stop by the Tourism Bureau with any travel related questions.
+Stop by the Tourism Bureau with any travel-related questions.
 They’re lovely people who know how to help.
-There is a two hour self-guided walking tour of Kralendijk monuments.
+There is a two-hour self-guided walking tour of Kralendijk monuments.
 Ask them for more information.

 Washington Slagbaai National Park